 What age is appropriate for children to start using devices?
 Honestly?
 Birth.
 Just hand them a cellphone and quit worrying.
-OK, maybe not birth but why are we — especially those of us who came of age with the Internet — so scared of how our children are interacting with these tools?
+OK, maybe not birth but why are we — especially those of us who came of age with the internet — so scared of how our children are interacting with these tools?
 In my opinion, these overblown fears reflect our societal guilt about something else.
 Our fear of kids and technology is less about either and more about being pioneers: the parents who raise the first generation of digital natives.

 The questions in my house usually revolve around animals.
 What do alligators eat?
 Are there any birds who hibernate?
 What are baby pteranodons called?
 I noticed that, curiously, my kids very rarely ask the annoying “why” question that kids their age are notorious for.
-When my daughter asked my a few of those in a row the other day, it struck me how odd that was.
+When my daughter asked me a few of those in a row the other day, it struck me how odd that was.
 Then I realized: I’m well-read and I’ve taught them to consult a resource to find an answer.
 They like the process of gaining knowledge!
-Do I sometimes regret that they won’t grow up thinking that the Man In The Moon crying causes rain or some other childhood myth?
+Do I sometimes regret that they won’t grow up thinking that rain comes from the Man In The Moon crying or some other childhood myth?
 I don’t think they are without storytelling and symbolism in their lives.
 Their lack of tree forts isn’t ruining them forever.

 Our school district hands out iPads in kindergarten and I’m fine with that.
 I’m fine with Big Data mining my children’s browsing habits.
-I’m fine with a lot of these things we have great cultural issues and debates over right now because I can see the way my own kids seamlessly integrate technology into their own lives.
+I’m fine with a lot of these things we have great cultural issues and debates over these days because I can see the way my own kids seamlessly integrate technology into their own lives.
 Are there drawbacks and prices to be paid?
 Sure.
 But, on the whole, it makes me sad to see the way that people with a cellphone in their own pocket fail when it comes to tech and their kids.
 It’s hypocrisy to me.
 Many of us hated being talked down to and overprotected when we were children yet we turn around and do it to a whole new generation behind us.